Jumper (Third Eye Blind song)

 "Jumper" is a song by American rock band Third Eye Blind from their eponymous debut studio album (1997).
 The song was written and produced by frontman Stephan Jenkins, with additional production by Eric Valentine.
 Elektra Records released it as the fifth and final single from the album on August 4, 1998.
 An alternative rock and acoustic power pop song, the lyrics concern an act of suicide, as Jenkins urges for a greater amount of human compassion.

-Music critics found the lyrics of "Jumper" to tread familiar territory, but some of them praised the track's overall composition.
+Music critics praised the track's overall composition.
 In the United States, the song peaked at number five on the Billboard Hot 100 in addition to peaking in the top ten for several genre-specific charts.
 It also reached the top ten in Canada.
 The song was recorded and mixed in and around San Francisco at Toast Studios, Skywalker Ranch, H.O.S., and The Site by Valentine.
 "Jumper" is a lament centrally inspired by the suicide of a bullied gay teenager.
 However, Jenkins also was inspired by his own dysfunctional experiences when growing up.
 The instrumentation used in the song includes guitars and a piano.

 The song is notable for its diegetic use by Jim Carrey's character in the movie Yes Man, whereby Carrey's character plays a spontaneous cover of the song on an acoustic guitar to persuade a would-be jumper from taking their own life.